CaptainJeoy/Pizzabox-Rush/README.md

 # Pizzabox-Rush
-A 3D Endless Runner with a World Reset Architecture
+A 3D Endless Runner with a Scalable World Reset Architecture